May God Save Us: Plot

 In the hot summer of 2011, against the backdrop of the economic crisis and the 15-M Movement, Madrid is swarmed by a million and a half of pilgrims awaiting the visit of Pope Benedict XVI.
 Two police inspectors are commissioned to investigate a brutal serial killer who rapes and kills older women.
 The two inspectors will have to solve the case in a short time and without too much clamor.
 The ending is unexpected and after three years from the facts told.

 Cast

 Production

 The screenplay of May God Save Us was penned by Isabel Peña and Rodrigo Sorogoyen.
 The film was produced by Tornasol Films, Atresmedia Cine, Mistery Producciones AIE and Hernández y Fernández PC, with the participation of Atresmedia, Movistar+ and Telemadrid.
 Outdoor scenes in Malasaña involved shooting in the Maestro Guerrero and Desengaño streets.
 In addition to Madrid, footage was also shot in Tenerife, taking advantage of the Canarian archipelago's tax incentives.
 The film was edited by Alberto del Campo and Fernando Franco.

 Release

 The film had its world premiere in September 2016 at the 64th San Sebastián International Film Festival, screened in the festival's main competition.
 Distributed by Warner Bros, the film was theatrically released in Spain on 28 October 2016.

 Reception

+According to the review aggregation website Rotten Tomatoes, May God Save Us has a 100% approval rating based on 6 reviews from critics, with an average rating of 7.7/10.